Dynamical Programming for off-the-grid dynamic Inverse Problems: Numerical results

 We also replicate the noise-scenarios for phantom 2 as tested in \cite{BrediesNumerics}.
-Our only modification of the baseline algorithm is to remove the early-stopping routine and run the algorithm for the minimum of 21 iterations or 5 days (c.f. \cite[Table 1]{BrediesNumerics}).
+Our only modification of the baseline algorithm is to remove the early-stopping routine and run the algorithm for the minimum of 21 iterations or 5 days (\cf \cite[Table 1]{BrediesNumerics}).
 We again use the $(1,25,0)$-random mesh and $(1,256,0)$-uniform mesh algorithms for comparison in each example.
 In the three noisy scenarios we add 20\%, 60\%, and 60\% Gaussian white noise to the data respectively.
 The first two scenarios use $\alpha=\beta=0.1$ while the third scenario uses $\alpha=\beta=0.3$.
-Seen in Figure~\ref{fig: noise convergence}, both the random and uniform mesh algorithms converge with similar rates, while the algorithm of Bredies et. al. is still at least 100 times slower.
+Seen in Figure~\Rref{fig: noise convergence}, both the random and uniform mesh algorithms converge with similar rates, while the algorithm of Bredies \etal\ is still at least 100 times slower.
 We see the expected behaviour that the uniform variant converges to a (possibly non-optimal) energy.
-As predicted by Theorem~\ref{thm: inexact stochastic FW}, the random variant often finds an even lower energy, despite having a much smaller value of $N$.
+As predicted by Theorem~\Rref{lmma: a.s.
+FW convergence}, the random variant often finds an even lower energy, despite having a much smaller value of $N$.